Remortgages

 Common remortgage questions

-If your deal is ending, start 3-6 months beforehand—most mortgage offers are valid for that long, so you can lock in a rate early.
-If you’re looking to raise capital, switch lenders for a better rate, or make other changes, you can start whenever suits you.
-The process typically takes 4-8 weeks, so factor that into your planning.
+If your deal is ending, it’s worth starting about 3–6 months beforehand — most mortgage offers stay valid for that long, so you can lock something in early.
+If you’re looking to raise capital or switch lenders for a better rate, you can start whenever suits you.
+The process itself typically takes 4–8 weeks.

-There are typically some costs: arrangement fees (often added to the loan), valuation fees (sometimes free), and legal fees (many lenders offer free legal work for remortgages).
-If you’re leaving a deal early, you may also face early repayment charges.
-We’ll show you all costs upfront so you can calculate whether it’s worth it.
+There can be some costs involved: arrangement fees (often added to the loan), valuation fees (sometimes free), and legal fees (many lenders offer free legal work for remortgages).
+If you’re leaving a deal early, you might also face early repayment charges.
+We’ll make sure you can see all the costs upfront so you can work out whether it makes sense.

-Yes, this is called “capital raising”.
-You can borrow additional funds for home improvements, debt consolidation, a deposit on another property, or almost any other purpose.
+Yes — this is sometimes called “capital raising”.
+You can borrow extra for home improvements, bringing debts together, a deposit on another property, or almost any other purpose.
 How much depends on your income, affordability, and the equity in your home.

-Yes, though your options may be more limited.
-Specialist lenders cater for people with CCJs, defaults, missed payments, or other credit issues.
-Rates will typically be higher, but it’s often still better than staying on your lender’s standard variable rate.
-We’ll search the whole market to find what’s available.
+It doesn’t always mean no. Some specialist lenders work with people who have CCJs, defaults, missed payments, or other credit issues.
+Rates might be higher, but it could still be better than staying on your lender’s standard variable rate.
+We search the whole market to find what’s available to you.

-Typically 4-8 weeks from application to completion.
-Staying with your current lender is faster (often just days) since there’s no valuation or legal work needed.
-A full remortgage to a new lender takes longer due to valuation, underwriting, and conveyancing.
+Usually around 4–8 weeks from application to completion.
+Staying with your current lender is often quicker (sometimes just days) since there’s no valuation or legal work.
+A full remortgage to a new lender takes a bit longer because of valuation, underwriting, and conveyancing.

 Can I remortgage a buy-to-let property?

-Yes, we handle buy-to-let remortgages.
-The process is similar but lenders assess affordability differently—they focus more on the rental income covering the mortgage payments.
-Rates and criteria vary by lender, so it’s worth comparing the whole market.
+Yes, absolutely.
+The process is similar, but lenders look at it a bit differently — they focus more on the rental income covering the mortgage payments.
+Rates and criteria vary by lender, so it’s worth comparing what’s out there.

-Compare remortgage rates from 100+ lenders in about 2 minutes.
+See remortgage options from over 100 lenders in about 2 minutes.
 No obligation, no credit footprint.

 No credit footprint